shruthimohan03/CS4679-Reinforcement-Learning/README.md

 - The recommendation is done by randomly selecting the actions. one action that is initialized by giving a high probability.

 CIA2: MDP based RL agent
-RL algorithms used: Q-learning, SARSA, Deep Q-Network
+RL algorithm used: Q-learning

-After use of the above 3 algorithms we benchmark these algorithms on the following properties:
+After use of the algorithm we benchmark these algorithms on the following properties:
 - Convergence time
 - Path length
 - Reward